 Vegetarian Vampire: Apparently Twist's candy includes a secret ingredient produced by earth pony magic that is nutritionally equivalent to Changeling nectar (love bound to sugar water), solving Flitter's family's food supply problem.
 And before that they had been subsisting on the adoration of forest animals, plus it's implied that their original method of feeding on love from ponies wasn't harmful.

-Writer on Board: Rainbow Dash feels uncomfortable slow-dancing and doing feminine things that she secretly enjoys out in public, because she is afraid people will view her as weak and not awesome.
-This Out of Charactertrait exists so that Dash's date can launch into an Author Filibuster in praise of femininity.
-Word of God is that the author believes that pop culture is hostile to traditional feminine behavior and wanted to write a scene where Dash realizes that her animosity to "frilly froufrou stuff" is leaving Scootaloo conflicted.
+Writer on Board: Rainbow Dash feels uncomfortable slow-dancing and doing feminine things out in public, because she is afraid people will view her as weak and not awesome.
+This results in a scene where Dash realizes that her animosity to "frilly froufrou stuff" is leaving Scootaloo, who looks up to her as a role model, conflicted.

 You Just Had to Say It: In Chapter 13, the other foals try to explain to Snails that there is no real Nightmare Moon, just Nyx.
 Snails points out that, if Nyx was grown of the scraps of Nightmare Moon, couldn't another piece have grown up and become another Nightmare Moon, too?